 - Club, musical, and athletic participation

-- Actively seeking out academic classes (high school and college through concurrent enrollment) that align to future career goals or curiosity
+- Actively seeking out academic classes (high school and college through dual enrollment) that align to future career goals or curiosity

 - Internships and summer programs